zhangwei03020915/abp/docs/en/solution-templates/index.md

 # Solution Templates

 ABP provides pre-architected and production-ready templates to jump start a new solution.

+> **The Template Selection Guide**
+> Please [check that guide](guide.md) if you are not sure which solution template is suitable for you.

 The following solution templates are provided out of the box:

 * **[Single-Layer Solution](single-layer-web-application/index.md)**: A single-project solution.
 Recommended for building an application with a **simpler and easy to understand** architecture.
 * **[Layered Solution](layered-web-application/index.md)**: A fully layered (multiple projects) solution based on [Domain Driven Design](../framework/architecture/domain-driven-design) practices.
 Recommended for long-term projects that need a **maintainable and extensible** codebase.